SrDouglax/MCGPT/README.md

 ## Project Structure

-- `bedrock-server-[version]/`: Folder containing the Minecraft server code modified with BDSX to integrate ChatGPT into the game chat.
+- `bedrock-server-[version]/`: Folder containing the Minecraft server code with addon to integrate ChatGPT into the game chat.

 - `backend/`: Folder containing the Express API code that manages ChatGPT responses and player interactions in different chats.